What We’re Watching for in Housing This Year

 Two veteran Capitol Hill analysts return to the Arch MI PolicyCast to discuss the second Trump administration’s impact on housing.
 Kirk Willison’s guests are Cowen Washington Research Group’s Jaret Seiberg and BTIG’s Isaac Boltansky.
 Read More

+The recent Los Angeles fires are a stark reminder that Mother Nature's power cannot be ignored.
 Why it matters: Natural disasters are exacerbating challenges in a housing market already strained by shortages, rising interest rates and skyrocketing insurance premiums.
 Read More